roc-lang/roc/www/generate_tutorial/src/input/tutorial.md

     str
 </pre></samp>

 Here, `Username` is an opaque type.
-The `fromStr` function turns a string into a `Username` by *calling* `@Username` on that string.
-The `toStr` function turns a `Username` back into a string by pattern matching `@Username str ->` to unwrap the string from the `Username`.
+The `fromStr` function turns a string into a `Username` by calling `@Username` on that string.
+The `toStr` function turns a `Username` back into a string by pattern matching `@Username str` to unwrap the string from the `Username` opaque type.

-Now that we've defined the `Username` opaque type, we can expose it so that other modules can use it in type annotations.
+Now we can expose the `Username` opaque type we defined so that other modules can use it in type annotations.
 However, other modules can't use the `@Username` syntax to wrap or unwrap `Username` values.
 That operation is only available in the same scope where `Username` itself was defined; trying to use it outside that scope will give an error.

-> Note that if we define `Username := Str` inside another module (e.g. `Main`) and also use `@Username`,
-> this will compile, however the new `Username` type in main would not be equal to the one defined in
-> the `Username` module.
-Although both opaque types have the name `Username`, they were defined in
-> different modules and so the are type-incompatible with each other,
-> and even attempting to use `==` to compare them would be a type mismatch.
+Note that if we define `Username := Str` inside another module (e.g. `Main`) and also use `@Username`, this will compile, however the new `Username` type in main would not be equal to the one defined in the `Username` module.
+Although both opaque types have the name `Username`, they were defined in different modules and so they are type-incompatible with each other, and even attempting to use `==` to compare them would be a type mismatch.

 ## [Numeric types](#numeric-types) {#numeric-types}